KittLao/Most-Active-Cookie/README.md

 To maintain production level code (or atleast my best attempt at it), I made sure to approach this using OOP and modularize each component to it's own file.
 Initially, I wanted to design my database using a hash table to map a date to a the cookie sesssions on that day.
 This would work for only a specific query type.
-So so make the database more robust, I redesigned it using a more complex datastructure to handle more types of querying.
+So to make the database more robust, I redesigned it using a more complex datastructure to handle more types of querying.

 ## most_active_cookie.py